nstogner/beenthere-ws/README.md

 **Pagination**: Pagination is done via query parameters: "start" and "limit".

+### DATABASE
+[RethinkDB](https://www.rethinkdb.com/) is used as the data-store.
+This NoSQL database was mainly chosen for it's streaming features.
+A social application such as this one could benefit from a feed of real-time user updates.
+In addition to streaming, RethinkDB aims to be very easy to administer, which reduces operational burden.

 ### CONSIDERATIONS
 #### 1. User Authentication
 User authentication/authorization probably should exist in another service.
 This design would have a better seperation of concerns than lumping user-access in with user-visit functionality.